The Anderson Family: Full Research

 Two of Robert Jnr.'s other children, Helen (Nell) and Arthur Harold , sailed separately to New Zealand in 1921, Helen on the Shaw Savill ship Pakeha (leaving Southampton on 16 June 1921) and Arthur Harold on the Ionic (leaving Southampton on 20 October 1921).
 Helen stayed in New Zealand, initially running a shop in Wanganui selling porcelain, and then marrying Harrison Walter Handley, a school teacher, in 1932; she was then 53 years old and her husband only 35 and according to family lore she had to be persuaded, with some reluctance, to join her husband on her wedding night!
 Helen and Harrison settled in New Plymouth and my mother, sister and I used to visit them during our regular trips to New Plymouth.
 I remember "Aunt Nell" as a dour but kindly lady who was never to be seen without wearing a hat, even when relaxing in her own house.
 It was she who gave me a book of common prayer that had belonged to her mother, Martha.
 Helen died in New Plymouth in 1960 and Harrison in 1970.
 Helen's brother, Arthur Harold ran a motor engineering business in Wanganui before returning to live permanently in England in about 1924.
 Another brother, William Walter went with his family to New Zealand in about 1930 but sadly he took his own life in Riccarton in 1931, having suffered from shell shock as a result of first world war service, and his wife and daughter then returned to the U.K.

 After the death of Robert Jnr., his wife, Martha, also emigrated to New Zealand, in 1926, accompanied by her daughter Margaret Eliza.
 They sailed on the New Zealand Shipping Company ship Rimutaka (leaving Southampton on 17 July 1926).
 Martha died of stomach cancer soon after her arrival in New Zealand, on 17 April 1927, in the Porirua mental hospital, at the age of 75.
-Her death certificate gives her maiden name incorrectly as Hitchcock.
+Her death certificate gives her mother's maiden surname incorrectly as Hitchcock - this was in fact her surname after marrying her second husband, Henry Hitchcock.
 Martha was buried in the Aramoho cemetery in Wanganui.
 She was not remembered with much fondness by her grandchild, my aunt Jean, who found her something of “an old tartar”.

 Most of Robert Jnr.
 Anderson’s family either stayed or settled finally in the U.K., and a number of his descendants still live in the south of England.
 When I first came to the U.K. in 1967, I stayed briefly with his son, Arthur Harold, and daughter-in-law, Violet, who lived in Stanmore, Middlesex.
 I remained in regular contact with Robert’s grandson, Leslie William, the son of Charles Edward, who lived in Garston, Watford, until shortly before his death in 2011.
 Leslie and his brother and sister were orphaned at a young age when both their parents, Charles Edward and his wife Laura (nee Honey), died in 1921; Charles Edward is buried in the same grave as his father in Kensal Green Cemetery, together with his sisters Janet and Alice.
 Charles Edward’s three children were brought up in various orphanages in North London and had no memory of their parents; however, Leslie did remember his grandmother, Martha, visiting him in the orphanage, just prior to her leaving for New Zealand, and offering him any present of his choosing, which was a cricket bat, ball and stumps.
 In 1931, at the age of 11, Leslie moved to the boys' training ship, Exmouth, anchored off Grays, Essex, where he was based for four years.
 He was awarded a bronze medal for "special good conduct and ability".
 At the age of 15, Leslie joined the Royal Navy and, after a year's training at Gosport, Portsmouth, sailed on HMS York to Bermuda, where he was based for 2 ½ years.
 In April 1939, he received training in photography at Chatham Barracks.
 At the outbreak of the second world war, Leslie joined the destroyer HMS Intrepid; this ship was soon in action, sinking the German submarine U45 off Ireland on 10 October 1939 and assisting with the Dunkirk evacuation.
 He once told me that, at one stage, his flotilla commander was Lord Mountbatten, who was said to be aboard HMS Icarus.
 Leslie also remembered that HMS Intrepid escorted the aircraft carrier Ark Royal off Murmansk and, later in the war, he was aboard one of the ships supporting the D-Day landings.
 During his time on Intrepid, Leslie attended an anti-submarine course at Greenock, Glasgow.
 He left the Royal Navy in 1946.